June 5, 2026

 Adding recipe schema and including recipe ingredients (pictured above) helps search engines understand that a particular webpage is a recipe and should be shown for relevant recipe searches.
 Without schema, search engines would find it much more difficult to understand the meaning of content.

-Schema can be applied to pages through encodings, such as RDFa, Microdata, and JSON-LD.
-All three languages are supported by Google, however, JSON-LD is preferred as it is the easiest to understand.
+Schemas can be applied to pages through encodings, such as RDFa, Microdata, and JSON-LD.
+Google supports all three languages; however, JSON-LD is preferred as it is the easiest to understand.

 What is Schema.org?